Directors and Staff

 The Best Camp Staff in New England

 With a staff-to-camper ratio of 1:3, your child will be surrounded by trained adults whose role is to ensure they have a happy, well-rounded summer.
 This preparation starts well before the opening day with a week-long orientation focused on the needs of our upcoming class of campers.
-During this time, outside experts in the fields of psychology, education work alongside our expert Leadership Team and experienced staff to ensure that every counselor starts every season with the highest possible level of expertise.
+Staff training for new staff lasts for two weeks and includes a full week learning how to lead Songadeewin trips and a two-day Wilderness First Aid course.
+The entire staff attends one week of staff training, which includes leadership training sessions, waterfront safety drills, CPR training, camp policies and procedures, as well as plenty of time spent reviewing information forms submitted by parents about their children.
+During this time, outside experts in the fields of psychology andeducation work alongside our Leadership Team and experienced staff to ensure that every counselor starts every season with the highest possible level of expertise.

 Health & Safety

 The well-being and safety of campers is our highest priority.
 Songadeewin has mature, responsible, and well-trained staff.
 Our staff hold current Wilderness First Aid, CPR and Small Craft Safety certifications; we also have over 15 lifeguards on staff.
 Each year we invite an expert on camping and children, often a psychologist, to conduct sessions with our staff.